 Driver distractions can take several forms (all of which are possible through smartphone use), including:

-2. Manual distractions: Manual distractions involve taking hands off the steering wheel.
-Common examples include eating, adjusting the radio, reaching for an object in the car, or holding a smartphone.
+- Manual distractions: Manual distractions involve taking hands off the steering wheel.
+Examples include eating, adjusting the radio, reaching for an object in the car, or holding a smartphone.

-3. Cognitive distractions: Cognitive distractions happen when a driver's mind wanders away from the task of driving.
+- Cognitive distractions: Cognitive distractions happen when a driver's mind wanders away from the task of driving.
 Past research by the National Safety Council (NSC) has found that cognitive distractions linger for at least 30 seconds after the source of the distraction is no longer present.
-For example, someone who looks at a text message while driving will still be thinking about it for at least 30 seconds after putting down the smartphone.
+For example, someone who looks at a text message while driving will still think about it for at least 30 seconds after putting down the smartphone.

-4. Auditory distractions: Sounds that divert a driver's attention are considered auditory distractions, which can include loud music or phone notifications.
+- Auditory distractions: Sounds that divert a driver's attention are considered auditory distractions, including loud music or phone notifications.
 Using a smartphone to talk to someone “hands-free” still causes driver distraction, including auditory distraction.

 How Common is Distracted Driving in Texas?